nih0n/nih0n.github.io/content/posts/asp-net-sessions-internals.md

 color = "" #color from the theme settings
 +++

 When I was studying how sessions work I wondered: "What is a session id ?
 A string ?
 A random number ?
-What's it's format ?
+What's its format ?
 Where is it stored ?".
 So I procceed to read the ASP.NET source code and I'll tell you what I learned about sessions.

 Let's begin with this simple application